A relativistic discrete spacetime formulation of 3+1 QED: Conclusion

 An immediate continuation of this work would be to further parametrize the QED QCA, so as to make it `plastic' enough so that we may be able to take a discrete space continuous time limit of the model, and prove that one recovers the Kogut-Susskind Hamiltonian, as was done for $1+1$-QED in \cite{Sellapillay2022ADR}.
 In this paper, the QFT considered is an abelian gauge theory.
 Another extension of this work is to consider non-abelian gauge transformations so as to recover the quantum chromodynamics (QCD).
 Looking at different geometries for the underlying space, another extension would be to define the QCA over a triangular or tetrahedral spatial discretization of space, as was done for quantum walks \cite{ArrighiTriang}.
 Finally, notice that the distinction between fermions and interacting-hardcore-bosons \cite{PerinottiFermions,MarlettoFermions} is wearing thin with this local model, and yet seems to persist as embodied by the $Z$ terms of Eqs. \eqref{eq:localhoppingterm} and \eqref{eq:cornerop}.
 This is intriguing, and one truly wonders whether the distinction is physically observable, or can be proven otherwise.

-\paragraph{Acknowledgements.} The authors would like to thank Pablo Arnault, Cédric Bény, Terry Farrelly and Simone Montangero for helpful conversations.
+\paragraph{Acknowledgements.} We warmly thank Dogukan Bakircioglu for pointing out an earlier mistake at Eq. \eqref{eq:3Dtransport}, now patched in this v4.
+The authors would like to thank Pablo Arnault, Cédric Bény, Terry Farrelly and Simone Montangero for helpful conversations.
 This project/publication was made possible through the support of the ID\# 62312 grant from the John Templeton Foundation, as part of the \href{https://www.templeton.org/grant/the-quantum-information-structure-of-spacetime-qiss-second-phase}{‘The Quantum Information Structure of Spacetime’ Project (QISS) }.
 The opinions expressed in this project/publication are those of the author(s) and do not necessarily reflect the views of the John Templeton Foundation.
 It is also supported by the PEPR integrated project EPiQ ANR-22-PETQ-0007 part of Plan France 2030.
 G. M. is partially supported by the Italian PRIN2017, the Horizon 2020 research and innovation programme under grant agreement No 817482 (Quantum Flagship - PASQuanS), the INFN project QUANTUM, and by European Union - NextGenerationEU project CN00000013 - Italian Research Center on HPC, Big Data and Quantum Computing.